TheresaLui/SelfHelpContent_v2/articles/microsoft.network/application-gateway-502-error-insight.md

 ## **Recommended Steps**

-Use the instructions below to troubleshoot the issues identified by the diagnostics.
+Use the instructions below to troubleshoot the issues identified by the diagnostics:

 - [Unhealthy instances in backend address pool](https://docs.microsoft.com/azure/application-gateway/application-gateway-troubleshooting-502#unhealthy-instances-in-backendaddresspool)
 - [Empty backend address pool](https://docs.microsoft.com/azure/application-gateway/application-gateway-troubleshooting-502#empty-backendaddresspool)
 - [Incorrect order of processing listeners](https://docs.microsoft.com/azure/application-gateway/configuration-overview#order-of-processing-listeners)

 The following are other issues which cannot be identified by the diagnostics but can result in Bad Gateway Error (502):